ShiroeStercus/GeneralizedFusionExtension/README.md

-# Master-Thesis-Code
+# GeneralizedFusionExtension
+This is an extension for the project https://github.com/schmidtfrk/GeneralizedFusions.git.
-This is the code for the master thesis
+The goal is to create an better interface to change the state measure for the optimization process.